Kashmir

-In 1819, the Sikh Empire, under Ranjit Singh, annexed the Kashmir valley.
+Following centuries of cultural flourishing under Hindu dynasties which ended with the fall of the Lohara dynasty in 1339, Kashmir Valley was ruled by local sultanates until its incorporation into the Mughal Empire in 1586.
+It later came under the control of the Afghan Durrani Empire in 1752.
+In 1819, the Sikh Empire, under Ranjit Singh, annexed the Kashmir Valley.
 In 1846, after the Sikh defeat in the First Anglo-Sikh War, and upon the purchase of the region from the British under the Treaty of Amritsar, the Raja of Jammu, Gulab Singh, became the new ruler of Jammu and Kashmir.
 The rule of his descendants, under the paramountcy (or tutelage) of the British Crown, lasted until the Partition of India in 1947, when the former princely state of the British Indian Empire became a disputed territory, now administered by three countries: China, India, and Pakistan.

 Etymology

 The word Kashmir is thought to have been derived from Sanskrit and was referred to as '.
 A popular local etymology of Kashmir is that it is land desiccated from water.

 An alternative etymology derives the name from the name of the Vedic sage Kashyapa who is believed to have settled people in this land.
 Accordingly, Kashmir would be derived from either kashyapa-mir (Kashyapa's Lake) or kashyapa-meru (Kashyapa's Mountain).

 The word has been referenced to in a Hindu scripture mantra worshipping the Hindu goddess Sharada and is mentioned to have resided in the land of kashmira, or which might have been a reference to the Sharada Peeth.

 The Ancient Greeks called the region Kasperia, which has been identified with Kaspapyros of Hecataeus of Miletus (apud Stephanus of Byzantium) and Kaspatyros of Herodotus (3.102, 4.44).
 Kashmir is also believed to be the country meant by Ptolemy's Kaspeiria.
 The earliest text which directly mentions the name Kashmir is in Ashtadhyayi written by the Sanskrit grammarian Pāṇini during the 5th century BC.
 Pāṇini called the people of Kashmir Kashmirikas.
 Some other early references to Kashmir can also be found in Mahabharata in Sabha Parva and in puranas like Matsya Purana, Vayu Purana, Padma Purana and Vishnu Purana and Vishnudharmottara Purana.

 Huientsang, the Buddhist scholar and Chinese traveller, called Kashmir kia-shi-milo, while some other Chinese accounts referred to Kashmir as ki-pin (or Chipin or Jipin) and ache-pin.

 Cashmeer is an archaic spelling of modern Kashmir, and in some countries it is still spelled this way.
 Kashmir is called Cachemire in French, Cachemira in Spanish, Caxemira in Portuguese, Caixmir in Catalan, Casmiria in Latin, Cașmir in Romanian, and Cashmir in Occitan.

 In the Kashmiri language, Kashmir itself is known as Kasheer.